oliverataylor/EnviroFlow/README.md

 - Select the extracted EcoFlow folder
 - Click **Select Folder**
-- Make sure you select the inner folder (not the outer)
+- Make sure you select the inner folder (double click)

 EcoFlow will now appear in your extensions list.